jenhausu/3rd-Party-Library-for-iOS/README.md

 * [INTULocationManager](https://github.com/intuit/LocationManager) : INTULocationManager makes it easy to get the device's current location on iOS.

 ## Debug
-* [Alpha](https://github.com/Legoless/Alpha) : Alpha is the next generation debugging tool for iOS applications.
+* [Alpha](https://github.com/Legoless/Alpha) : An in-app debugging and exploration tool for iOS

 ## Testing
 * [Remote - Control your iPhone from Xcode](https://github.com/johnno1962/Remote) : "Remote" is a plugin for Xcode that allows you to control an iPhone from a window on your Mac during development.
 Originally created to avoid having to pick up a device during testing you can record "macros" of device touches and replay them.
 It will also compare the resulting screen output against a snapshot for end-to-end testing.
 The Macro log is an editable WebView that can be modified at will.
 Finally, you can now record and save all display output into a quicktime movie.